Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 ```

 After configuring the Docker image, the pipeline can be compiled and deployed to a Kubeflow environment by executing `python .\kubeflow_component\pgx_pipeline_component.py` and then uploading the generated YAML file to the Kubeflow UI.
+The Kubeflow UI expects 2 pipeline arguments when running: `github_repo_url` which contains data and python scripts and `sensitivity`, which is a [0,1] float number.

 The pipeline structure can be seen in the image below:
 ![Kubeflow Pipeline](kubeflow_pipeline.png)